learn-co-students/map-state-to-props-readme-v-000/README.md

 ### Summary

-When we last left off, we successfully used our __createStore()__ method, and integrated our the method into our __React__ application to update our state.
+When we last left off, we successfully used our __createStore()__ method, and integrated the method into our __React__ application to update our state.
 Unfortunately, our __React__ application did not re-render in response to changes in the state.
 In this lesson, we'll fix that.

 ## Use the Provider component from React Redux